GE

 Key Takeaways

-• Sequence-of-returns risk is real but is solved with a 2-3 year cash buffer in a high-yield ISA — not by abandoning growth.
+• Sequence-of-returns risk is real but is solved with a 2-3 year cash buffer in a high-yield ISA (4.51% easy access) — not by abandoning growth.
 Drawdown studies show 95%+ success rates for 60/40 to 80/20 portfolios over 30 years.

 • Gilts make sense for late retirees (75+) and short bridge horizons (5-10 years).
-For an early retiree at 55 with 30+ years ahead, equity income wins on every metric — total return, real income, and resilience to a low-rate world.
+For an early retiree at 55 with 30+ years ahead, equity income wins on every metric.

-A 4.70% gilt ladder pays the same £23,500 in 2026 as it does in 2046.
+A 4.82% gilt ladder on £500,000 pays £24,100 in year one.
+It will pay £24,100 in 2046 too.
 The Guardian across the page calls this contractual certainty.
 It is contractual erosion.
-At the ONS-reported 3.3% CPI, £23,500 in twenty years buys £12,250 of 2026 spending power.
-Lock that in and you have not solved early retirement — you have signed up for a slow-motion pay cut.
+At the ONS-reported 3.3% CPI for March 2026, that £24,100 buys £12,550 of 2026 spending power in twenty years.
+You have not solved early retirement — you have signed up for a slow-motion pay cut backed by an economy growing 1% a year and a political class that just sent gilt yields higher with a leadership crisis.

-UK and global equity income is the answer the Guardian's argument cannot rebut.
-The FTSE 100 currently yields around 3.95% with a dividend that has grown roughly 5% per annum on a 30-year basis.
-A £500,000 portfolio paying £19,750 in year 1 pays £51,500 in year 20 if dividends hold their long-run growth rate — even before reinvestment.
+UK and global equity income is the answer.
+The FTSE 100 currently spot-yields around 3.04% with consensus 2026 forecast yield of 3.4% on a record dividend pool.
+UK dividend per share has grown roughly 5% per annum on a 30-year basis.
+A £500,000 equity income portfolio paying £17,000 in year 1 pays £45,100 in year 20 — even before reinvestment.
 Over a 30-year early retirement, the gilt ladder is mathematically defeated by year 8.

 The Guardian's nominal trap

-Every argument for a 4.70% gilt ladder collapses the moment you say the word real.
-A 30-year retirement at 3.3% inflation halves the purchasing power of fixed income within 22 years.
-The Guardian's £23,500 a year is £11,750 in 2026 money by the time you turn 77.
-There is no version of early retirement where that is enough.
+Every argument for a gilt ladder collapses the moment you say the word real.
+A 30-year retirement at 3.3% inflation halves purchasing power within 22 years.
+The Guardian's £24,100 a year is £12,050 in 2026 money before you turn 77.
+No version of early retirement survives that — not with energy bills running 30% above 2019, not with care costs growing at twice headline CPI, not with the ONS reporting motor fuel inflation surging to 4.9% as Iran war energy shocks feed through.

 The equity-income alternative grows.
 UK dividend payers — banks, oil majors, miners, telecoms, tobacco, pharma — have collectively raised payouts at roughly the rate of nominal GDP growth over four decades.
-Global equity income funds (Vanguard FTSE All-World High Dividend Yield, iShares Core High Dividend, Fidelity Global Dividend) extend the diversification beyond London's narrow sector tilts.
+Global equity income funds (Vanguard FTSE All-World High Dividend Yield, iShares Core High Dividend, Fidelity Global Dividend) extend diversification beyond London's narrow sector tilts and deliver historical dividend growth of 5-6% per annum.

-By year 5 the equity income has caught up.
-By year 10 it pays 30% more than the ladder.
-By year 20 it pays more than double.
-The Guardian's contractual certainty is contractually worse than equities by every meaningful measure of retirement adequacy.
+By year 8 the equity income overtakes.
+By year 10 it pays 10% more than the gilt ladder.
+By year 20 it pays 79% more.
+The Guardian's contractual certainty is contractually worse than equities on every meaningful measure of retirement adequacy beyond the first decade — and the first decade is precisely the part of retirement where a working cash buffer makes nominal income irrelevant.

 The dividend-growth maths the Guardian skipped

 Take the FTSE 100 from 1996 to 2026.
 The index started the period yielding around 4% with a dividend per share of roughly 130 points.
-Today it yields around 3.95% with a dividend per share around 280 points.
-Dividends roughly doubled in 30 years — about 2.4% per annum in nominal terms despite two recessions, a pandemic, and BP halving its payout in 2020.
-Adjust for the fact that the Bank of England's CPI series averaged ~2.4% over the period, and FTSE dividends roughly held real value while paying you 4% along the way.
+Today dividends per share sit around 285 points — more than doubled in 30 years, about 2.6% per annum nominal despite two recessions, a pandemic, and BP cutting its payout by half in 2020.
+Adjust for BoE CPI averaging ~2.4% over the period and FTSE dividends roughly held real value while paying a 3.5-4% cash yield along the way.

 Global equity income does better.
 The MSCI World High Dividend Yield index has compounded dividend growth at 5-6% per annum over 20 years, with broader diversification across US healthcare, European industrials, Japanese exporters and emerging market financials.
-A retiree using a global income fund — not pure FTSE — is not betting on Britain.
-They are betting on the fact that publicly listed companies need to attract capital and dividends are the cleanest signal that they can.
+A retiree using a global income fund — not pure FTSE — is not betting on Britain at all.
+They are betting on the fact that publicly listed companies need to attract capital and dividends are the cleanest signal they can.

 Total return — the metric that matters

 The Guardian's case keeps quiet about capital growth because gilts have none.
-A 4.70% gilt held to par returns exactly 4.70% per year.
-An equity index returning the same dividend yield with even modest capital growth produces a meaningfully higher total return.
+A 4.82% gilt held to par returns exactly 4.82% per year — no more.
+An equity index returning the same dividend yield with even modest capital growth produces a meaningfully higher outcome over decades.

-The ladder turns £500k into £1.97m over 30 years if every coupon is reinvested at 4.70%.
-An equity income portfolio with a 4% yield and 4% capital growth — broadly the long-run record for global income — turns £500k into £5.03m.
+The ladder turns £500k into roughly £2.05m over 30 years if every coupon is reinvested at 4.82% — an assumption that requires yields to stay at the highest levels since 2023 for three straight decades.
+They will not.
+An equity income portfolio with a 3.4% yield and 4% capital growth — broadly the long-run record for global income — turns £500k into £4.32m.
 That is not a margin you reverse with a tax adjustment.
 The Guardian's CGT exemption on gilts saves you a few hundred pounds a year.
 The equity option saves you from outliving your money.

 The sequence-of-returns risk the Guardian overstates

 The Guardian's strongest card is sequence-of-returns risk — the idea that a market crash in early retirement permanently impairs the portfolio.
 The card is real.
-But the Guardian's solution is wrong.
+The solution is not 100% gilts.

 The gilt argument's last line of defence — and why it fails

-The Guardian will say: "We accept lower long-run return for higher certainty.
-That trade-off is worth it for a retiree."
+The Guardian will say: "We accept lower long-run return for higher certainty."
 Test it.

-The gilt ladder offers 100% certainty of nominal £23,500 for 10 years.
+The gilt ladder offers 100% certainty of nominal £24,100 for 10 years.
 After year 10 it offers... whatever the prevailing yield is when you re-roll.
-If yields drop back to the 1-2% of the 2010s — which is exactly what happens when central banks cut to zero in a recession — the ladder reinvestment rate collapses and the income disappears.
+If yields drop back to 1-2% — which happens when central banks cut to zero in a recession — the ladder reinvestment rate collapses.
 The Guardian's certainty is a 10-year illusion.
+The BoE already cut from 5.25% to 3.75% across 2024-25.
+One more recession and 10-year gilt yields could trade below 3%.

-The equity income portfolio has no such reinvestment cliff.
-Companies have to keep paying dividends to attract equity capital regardless of where Bank Rate sits.
-Through 0.1% base rate (2009-2021) UK equity income funds kept paying 3.5-4.5%.
-Try buying a 4.5% gilt in 2020.
-You couldn't.
-(For a primer on how gilt yields, coupons and price interact, see our gilts guide.)
+The equity income portfolio has no reinvestment cliff.
+Companies must keep paying dividends regardless of where Bank Rate sits.
+Through 0.1% base rate (2009-2021), UK equity income funds kept paying 3.5-4.5%.
+Try buying a 4.5% gilt in 2020 — you couldn't.
+10-year gilts traded as low as 0.16% that year.
+For a primer on how gilt yields, coupons and price interact, see our gilts guide.
 The gilt ladder is path-dependent on yields staying high.
 The dividend stream is not.

 How to actually build the equity income portfolio